Inspection and Test Plans

 What's the difference in the "who" in the plan versus the "who" in the checklist?
 The plan says which role is responsible for performing the inspection, and the checklist records the actual person who performed the inspection on the day.

-For technical production work, the checklist can include values to be measured and the range of accepted values - e.g., for a circuit board assembly:
+For technical production work, the checklist can include values to be measured and the range of accepted values - e.g., an inspection checklist for a circuit board assembly:

-In this case, the "who" and rectification details are contained in the header and footer sections of the checklist.
+In this case, one person completes the entire checklist so the "who" information and rectification details are contained in the header and footer sections of the checklist.

 qualityinspection.org has a great infographic on Preparing a Quality Inspection Checklist